 Nebraska Revised Statute 38-1425

-(2) If the decedent died during active military service, as provided in 10 U.S.C.
-1481 (a)(1) through (8), in any branch of the United States armed forces, United States reserve forces, or national guard, the person authorized by the decedent to direct disposition pursuant to section 564 of Public Law 109-163, as listed on the decedent's United States Department of Defense record of emergency data, DD Form 93, or its successor form, shall take priority over all other persons described in subsection (1) of this section.
+(3) If the decedent died during active military service, as provided in 10 U.S.C.
+1481 (a)(1) through (8), in any branch of the United States armed forces, United States reserve forces, or national guard, the person authorized by the decedent to direct disposition pursuant to section 564 of Public Law 109-163, as listed on the decedent's United States Department of Defense record of emergency data, DD Form 93, or its successor form, shall take priority over all other persons described in section 30-2223.

 Laws 1959, c.
 325, § 1, p.
 1186;